FASB to finalize fair value guidance for crypto assets

 Disclosure

 • Crypto asset holdings.
-At each reporting period, entities must disclose the name, cost basis, fair value, and number of units of individually significant crypto assets held.
+Entities must disclose the name, cost basis, fair value, and number of units of individually significant crypto assets held.
 Entities also must disclose the aggregate fair value and cost basis of other crypto asset holdings that are not individually significant.

-• Cost basis.
-On an annual basis, entities must disclose the method by which cost basis of crypto asset holdings is determined.
+• Cost basis method.
+Entities must disclose the method by which the cost basis of crypto asset holdings is determined.

 • Reconciliation.
-On an annual basis, entities must disclose a rollforward, in the aggregate, of activity from the beginning to end of the reporting period for total crypto asset holdings held for investment purposes, including additions, dispositions, and gains and losses.
+Entities must disclose a rollforward, in the aggregate, of activity from the beginning to end of the reporting period for total crypto asset holdings held for investment purposes, including additions, dispositions, and gains and losses.
 This reconciliation is not required to be tabular and may be disclosed in narrative form.

 In connection with the reconciliation, an entity must disclose information about the following: